 Our instructors have more than a decade of software engineering and training experience in Silicon Valley and internationally.
-Working with countless self-taught developers over the years showed us that anyone with the motivation to work hard can succeed in the growing software industry.
-Also avid global nomads, we’ve visited more than 30 countries while traveling, living and working remotely.
-Inspired by the countless travelers and locals we’ve met who long for skills to work from anywhere, we saw an opportunity to shake things up, help people, and have fun while doing it.
+Working with countless self-taught developers over the years showed us that you don’t need a computer science degree to succeed – you’ve just got to prove it through your work.
+Also avid digital nomads, we’ve visited more than 30 countries while traveling, living and working remotely.
+Inspired by the countless travelers and locals we’ve met who long for skills to work from anywhere, we saw an opportunity to help people learn to code, and have fun while doing it.

 Through hosting international coding bootcamps, CodingNomads combines our software expertise, our love for travel, and our passion for helping people of all backgrounds improve their skills to improve their lives.
 We teach practical software development skills that are in growing demand worldwide to help you pursue a solid career, anywhere you want.
 We’re not saying you have to work from a hut on the beach or a cabin in the mountains.
 We’re just saying that you can.

 International travel makes us more adaptable and well-rounded by exposing us to different cultures, people, experiences, and on.
 Attending coding bootcamps abroad helps you get the most out of your investment by learning solid professional skills while gaining invaluable life experience.
 Whether you're a seasoned traveler or just wanting to take a sweet trip — CodingNomads helps you boost your career, and grab life by the horns.